bram2w/baserow/docs/reference/baserow-docker-api.md

 shell     : Start a Django Python shell celery    : Run celery
 celery-dev: Run a hot-reloading dev version of celery
-lint:     : Run the linting
+lint:     : Run the linting (only available if using dev image/target) lint-exit : Run the linting and exit (dev image only)
+test:     : Run the tests (dev image only)
-help      : Show this message
+ci-test:  : Run the tests for ci including various reports (dev image only) help      : Show this message
 ```